HuntengoNet/hook-easy-form/README.md

 }
 ```

-Simple form with validation and with out tag <form>
+Simple form with validation and without tag <form>

 ```jsx
 import React from 'react';